$f$-Differential Privacy Filters: Validity and Approximate Solutions: Natural -DP Filter

-as the family of trade-off functions obtained by taking the tensor product between any limit \(g\) in \(\Delta\)-divergence of some everywhere decreasing sequence \(f_n\in\F\), with any individual \(f\in\F\). \end{definition} We are now ready to state our main validity result, which relies on iteratively applying the operation defined above. \begin{restatable}{thm}{filtervalidity} Let \(\F\) be the family of tight \(f\)-DP guarantees of mechanisms available for adaptive selection at each step.
-The natural \(f\)-DP filter is valid in fully adaptive composition of up to \(T\geq2\) steps if \(\F^{\left(\_\otimes\right)\left(T-2\right)}\) is a Blackwell chain. \end{restatable} The main idea behind the proof, presented in \mbox{Appendix \ref{appx:fDP-filter}}, is that, under the Blackwell chain assumption, the limit operation followed by the tensor product, repeated \(T-2\) times, enables us to transform the filter inequality \(f_1\otimes\ldots\otimes f_t\geq f_B\) into the \(f_B\)-DP guarantee of the composition.
+\begin{restatable}{thm}{filtervalidity} Let \(\F\) be the family of tight \(f\)-DP guarantees of mechanisms available for adaptive selection at each step.
+The natural \(f\)-DP filter is valid in fully adaptive composition of up to \(T\geq2\) steps if \(\F^{\left(\_\otimes\right)\left(T-2\right)}\) is a Blackwell chain. \end{restatable} The form \(\F^{\left(\_\otimes\right)\left(T-2\right)}\) arises from reducing \(T\)-step adaptive composition to a two-step setting, where the first and second trade-off functions are drawn from \(\F\) and \(\F^{\left(\_\otimes\right)\left(T-2\right)}\), respectively.
+The proof (\mbox{Appendix \ref{appx:fDP-filter}}) shows that the Blackwell chain assumption allows one to conclude that if every \(f_2\in\F^{\left(\_\otimes\right)\left(T-2\right)}\) satisfies \(f_1\otimes f_2\geq f_B\), then \(f_2^\downarrow\) does as well.
+This deduction is a generalization of the RDP filter proof in \cite{feldman_individual_2021} and the GDP filter proof in \cite{koskela_individual_2023}, extended from scalar to function objects.
+As Gaussian trade-off functions are closed under tensor products, Theorem \ref{thm:validity} straightforwardly recovers the valid GDP filter as a special case.